rianhunter/dbxfs/README.md

         $ python setup.py develop

-5. Run executable (this will run the module at "dropboxfs/main.py"):
+5. Run executable (this will run the module at "dbxfs/main.py"):

-        $ dropboxfs
+        $ dbxfs